 To create a software delay, as described above, a (condensed, ideally) series of meaningless instructions should be performed by your microcontroller.
-The delay length created, in units of time, will be determined by the amount of instructions executed.
+The delay length created, in units of time, will be determined by the number and type of instructions executed.
 (Depending on the series of instructions, the architecture within the microcontroller may add unintended execution time.)

 Below, you will create an assembly subroutine to delay 10 ms via a software delay.
-When determining how many instructions your microcontroller should execute, it would be fair to assume that each one-cycle assembly instruction takes about 0.5 μ s, since the ATxmega128A1U system clock runs at 2 MHz by default (1/[2 MHz] = 0.5 μ s).
-Remember that frequency (f) is the reciprocal of period (T), i.e., f = 1/T. (Later in this semester, you will learn how to change the system clock frequency.)
+When determining how many instructions your microcontroller should execute, it would be fair to assume that each one-cycle assembly instruction takes about $0.5 \,\mu s$, since the ATxmega128A1U system clock runs at 2 MHz by default (1/[2 MHz] = $0.5 \,\mu s$).
+Remember that frequency (f) is the reciprocal of period (T), i.e., f = 1/T. (Later this semester, you will learn how to change the system clock frequency.)